Swaty-G/GolangTutorial/README.md

 - `12myif/main.go`: A program demonstrating the use of if statements in Go
 - `13myswitch/main.go`: A program demonstrating the use of switch statements in Go
 - `14loops/main.go`: A program demonstrating the use of loops in Go
+- `15functions/main.go`: A program demonstrating the use of functions in Go

 ## Authors